What is ALTA?

 At ALTA, we do all we can to keep registration rates as affordable as possible for all attendees, and cannot offer discounts on an individual basis.

-How do I request that my book be included in the ALTA conference bookfair?
+How do I request that my book be included in the virtual ALTA conference bookfair?

-If my book was not included in the bookfair, can I bring and sell it myself?
+If my publisher was not at the bookfair, can I bring my book and sell it myself?

 Where can I find information on getting to and from the ALTA conference?